Visit Gulfport: An LGBTQ+-Friendly Community

 History of the LGBTQ+ Community in Gulfport

-In the last 20 years, Gulfport has promoted equality, implemented LGBTQ+-friendly policies, and invested in the gay community through the OUT Arts & Culture (formerly the LGBTQ Resource Center).
+In the last 20 years, Gulfport has promoted equality, implemented LGBTQ+-friendly policies, and invested in the gay community through OUT Arts & Culture (formerly the LGBTQ Resource Center).

 Here is a short history of the fight for LGBTQ+ rights in Gulfport: